douban/brownant/docs/index.rst

-Welcome to BrownAnt
+Welcome to Brownant
 ===================

-BrownAnt is a light and simple crawling framework.
+Brownant is a light and simple crawling framework.

 User's Guide